League1 Ontario

-In the Canadian soccer league system, the men's division is behind the Canadian Premier League (CPL).
-It is part of League1 Canada, the national third tier with regional division, with L1O equaivalent to the Première ligue de soccer du Québec (PLSQ) and League1 British Columbia (L1BC).
-The league champion qualifies for the Canadian Championship, the domestic cup championship, for the following season.
+In the Canadian soccer league system, the men's division is behind the fully-professional Canadian Premier League.
+It is part of League1 Canada, the national third tier with regional division, along with three other provincial leagues.
+The league champion qualifies for the Canadian Championship, Canada's domestic cup tournament.
 Dino Rossi serves as the commissioner of the league.

 History

+Origins

 League1 Ontario was founded on November 15, 2013, in an announcement by the Ontario Soccer Association (OSA) that it would pilot the semi-professional league in 2014 and 2015 as a key pillar of long-term player development in Canada.
 The league would be administered by DG Sports, who also operate the province's amateur Ontario Soccer League, with Dino Rossi serving as commissioner.
 OSA President Ron Smale stated that the league's core group of players are to consist of U-23s, with League1 complementing the newly formed Ontario Player Development League (OPDL) elite youth league as a pathway for professional player development.

 On April 8, 2014, the OSA revealed its plans for the inaugural season of League1 which would begin during the final weekend in May 2014.
 The season featured 10 teams, chosen through a standards-based application process, which were: ANB Futbol, Durham Power FC, Internacional de Toronto, Kingston Cataraqui Clippers, Master's FA, Sigma FC, Toronto FC Academy, Vaughan Azzurri, Windsor Stars and Woodbridge Strikers.
 The league champion would face the champion of the Première ligue de soccer du Québec in the Inter-Provincial Cup to determine the national Division III champion.